internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

     tls_privatekey = /path/to/private.key

 ## Configuration for outbound e-mail traffic
 This part of the how-to describes the steps that should be taken with regard to your outbound e-mail traffic.
-This enables other parties to use DANE for validating the certificates offered by your e-mail servers.
+This enables your e-mail environment to use DANE for validating the certificates offered by other e-mail servers.

 ### DNSSEC validating resolvers
 Make sure to configure DNSSEC validating resolvers on the mail server.
 When using the locale systemd resolver, make sure to add the following to **/etc/systemd/resolved.conf**.